ekazaev/route-composer/README.md

 #### 1. Factory

-Factory **builds view controller** router has to navigate to upon request.
-Every factory instance has to extend `Factory` protocol factory provided by a library:
+Factory is responsible for **building view controllers**, that the router has to navigate to upon request.
+Every Factory instance must implement the `Factory` protocol:

 ```swift
 public protocol Factory: class {